stanleyjin1996/Aces/README.md

    In this article, MSCI World index has been used to generate signals.
 HMM is used to detect regime changes.
 In addition, more assets have been considered in the portfolio to account for diversification.
 We leave for future research to show whether the results presented in this article can be improved by including information from the other asset classses(ex. momentum index) in the regime-detection process.

+## Ideas from regime-based investing references
+1. Regime Shifts and Markov-Switching Models: Implications for Dynamic Strategies In this article, FX market turbulence, Equity market turbulence, Inflation, Gross National Product has been used to generate signals.
+   HMM is used to detect regime shifts.
+Further research could be finding other macro variables that link to asset performance.